 Expertise in ENT Surgery

 Nosebleeds occur in approximately 90 percent of adults with HHT.
-Not only can epistaxis be bothersome and inconvenient, but it can lead to iron deficiency and anemia and even become life-threatening in severe cases.
-The ear, nose, and throat (ENT) specialists in the Department of ENT and Skull Base Surgery at Barrow can help alleviate recurrent nosebleeds and improve your quality of life.
+Not only can nosebleeds, or epistaxis, be bothersome and inconvenient, but they can lead to iron deficiency and anemia or become life-threatening in severe cases.
+Our ear, nose, and throat (ENT) specialists in the Department of ENT and Skull Base Surgery at Barrow can help alleviate recurrent nosebleeds while simultaneously improving your quality of life.

 Active in HHT Research

-At Barrow, we perform both clinical and laboratory research in an effort to better understand and treat HHT and related AVMs.
-The Oh Laboratory focuses specifically on HHT, studying the molecular and cellular processes that lead to the formation of AVMs and then using those models to assess potential therapies in the laboratory setting.
+The Oh Laboratory focuses specifically on HHT; studying the molecular and cellular processes that lead to the formation of AVMs and then using those models to assess potential therapies in the laboratory setting.
 We’re also collaborating with the National Institutes of Health and the Brain Vascular Malformation Consortium funded by the NIH to understand even more and develop new therapies.

 Barrow Named HHT Center of Excellence